 - Change the topic of conversation.
 If a friend wants to discuss his or her diet, respond with a transitional comment like, “speaking of new trends, I recently started watching this new TV series about….”

 - Set a boundary.
 This can be tough in family settings, but it’s worth a try.
 You can remind your loved ones that you’ve been harmed by diet culture and are now “working to build a more supportive relationship with food and therefore, would appreciate all body- and/or food-related comments be left at the door.”
-Another option: “I know that was intended as a compliment, but I feel uncomfortable with people judging my body.”
+Additional options: “I know that was intended as a compliment, but I feel uncomfortable with people judging my body” and “I’m learning to feel confident in my body just as it is.
+Your comments aren’t helpful.”

-- Opt out with honesty. try a simple statement like, “diet talk is all around us… I bet we can find something more refreshing to discuss!”
+- Opt out with honesty. try a simple statement like, “Diet talk is all around us… I bet we can find something more refreshing to discuss!” or “We haven’t seen each other in a while, I’m sure there’s something more exciting we can chat about!”
+Another option: I’d prefer if you didn’t make comments about my food choices or body.
+Thanks!

 - Exit.
 If that doesn’t work, step away for fresh air or do a quick phone check.
 Even in work settings, you can step away!
 Remember, self-care is a large part of this journey.
 This is your reason to opt out of triggering conversations.